luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

 ## Definitions

 **PRIMARY TARGET OF OPINION (PTO)**: This is the entity towards which we can determine the speaker's attitude.
 The entity can be a person, situation or event.
+There could be more than one PTOs in one sentence or one post.

 **VALENCE** refers to the degree of positivity or negativity of the post as it relates to the primary target of opinion.